avify-com/avify-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= How much is the processing fee of Avify Payments?=
+= How much is the processing fee of Avify?=

 Avify's processing fee is 5.5% + $0.30 per successful transaction.
 You must have a subscription plan of $29/month to have access to this functionality.

 = Where is my money deposited and what is the frecuency? =

-Every 15 days Avify Payments sends you a report of your credit card transactions and the money is deposited in the account that you provided when you signed up for the subscription plan.
+Every 15 days Avify sends you a report of your credit card transactions and the money is deposited in the account that you provided when you signed up for the subscription plan.

 = Where can I find my dedicated support channel? =